-Donostia-San Sebastian is located next to a circular bay with crystal clear waters and white sand beaches.
+Donostia-San Sebastian is next to a circular bay with crystal clear waters and white sand beaches.
 Beaches that attract wealthy people searching for sun and sophistication throughout history.
 Donostia-San Sebastian is a city that breathes glamour.
 This is what made the city famous during the Belle Époque period.
-And, this is why The Queen Regent María Cristina established her royal residence here during the summertime.
+And this is why The Queen Regent María Cristina established her royal residence here during the summertime.
 Evidence of the glamorous past is still visible today in San Sebastián despite the city’s development.

-If you go to San Sebastián, you should visit the Parte Vieja or Old Town, famous for having the largest concentration of bars in the world, made up of narrow streets located at the foot of Mount Urgull.
+If you go to San Sebastián, you should visit the Parte Vieja or Old Town, famous for having the largest concentration of bars in the world, made up of narrow streets at the foot of Mount Urgull.

 Tours To Take In San Sebastian

 Where To Stay In San Sebastián